George IV: Early life

-George was born at St James's Palace, London, on 12 August 1762, the first child of King George III and Queen Charlotte.
+George was born on 12 August 1762 at St James's Palace, London, the first child of King George III and Queen Charlotte.
 As the eldest son of a British sovereign, he automatically became Duke of Cornwall and Duke of Rothesay at birth; he was created Prince of Wales and Earl of Chester a few days later.
-On 18 September of the same year, he was baptised by Thomas Secker, Archbishop of Canterbury.
+George was baptised on 18 September by Thomas Secker, Archbishop of Canterbury.
 His godparents were his maternal uncle Adolphus Frederick IV, Duke of Mecklenburg-Strelitz (for whom the Lord Chamberlain, William Cavendish, 4th Duke of Devonshire, stood proxy); his paternal grand-uncle Prince William, Duke of Cumberland; and his grandmother Augusta, Dowager Princess of Wales.
 George was a talented student and quickly learned to speak French, German and Italian, in addition to his native English.

 At the age of 18, Prince George was given a separate establishment, and in dramatic contrast to his prosaic, scandal-free father, threw himself with zest into a life of dissipation and wild extravagance involving heavy drinking and numerous mistresses and escapades.
 He was a witty conversationalist, drunk or sober, and showed good, but grossly expensive, taste in decorating his residences.
 George turned 21 in 1783, and obtained a grant of £60,000 (equivalent to £ today) from Parliament and an annual income of £50,000 (equivalent to £ today) from his father.
-It was far too little for his wants—his stables alone cost £31,000 a year.
+It was far too little for his wants – his stables alone cost £31,000 a year.
 He then established his residence in Carlton House, where he lived a profligate life.
 Animosity developed between the Prince and his father, who desired more frugal behaviour on the part of the heir apparent.
 The King, a political conservative, was also alienated by the Prince's adherence to Charles James Fox and other radically inclined politicians.